snlab/odl-summit-2016-tutorial-vm/README.md

 ## Usage

-The username and password are both `Vagrant`.
+The username and password are both `vagrant`.
 You can use the VirtualBox GUI as normal or run

 ```
 vagrant ssh